 - This flag indicates debris or fluids (Oil, brake, coolant, gas) on the track ahead.
 Whenever possible the marshal will point the flag at the offending material or area.
 A sweeping motion with the flag indicates a line of fluid throughout the curve.
 Slow down and keep your eyes open for the problem under these conditions.

-- Will be displayed by the starter.
+- Will be displayed by the starter or at midpoint on the track.
 If the flag is pointed at you, then the marshals have reported a problem with either your bike (mechanically) or your riding style.
 Cautiously check your bike over to ensure you are not endangering current track conditions, then proceed to the pit lane and report to the Club official.
 If the problem is mechanical (especially leaking fluids or smoking) please pull off the track as quickly and safely as possible.